-There is also a form called dipole acceleration.
+One has also the form dipole acceleration.

 Absorption.
 I

 In the dipole approximation the total cross section is obtained by the square modulus of the transition amplitude divided by the flux of incident photons (c/V), then summing on final states